Judge Thomas and Rachel Gladden honored at the 2014 Evening of Recognition

 The 1897 Society members are recognized on the Donor Recognition Plaque within Washington Hospital, as well as in the Washington Health System Donor Report.
 Members are also invited to the Annual Evening of Recognition and other exclusive events through the year.

-The Washington Health System Donor Report recognizes annual gifts of $100 or more.
+Washington Health System Donor Listings recognize annual gifts of $100 or more.

 The Orchard Society members, who make annual gifts of $250 or more, are recognized on the Donor Recognition Plaque within Washington Hospital.